Professional Development and Trainings

-Court professionals are the heart and soul of lasting systemic change for survivors and children.
-Survivor Resource Group strives to implement a training model that diverges from traditional “sit and get” learning where every participant receives a completion certificate for showing up.
+Court professionals are the heart and soul of systemic change for survivors and children.
+Survivor Resource Group offers a training model that diverges from traditional “sit and get” learning.
+We believe professionals should be rewarded not only for learning but also for integrating new learning within their sphere of influence.

-We believe in a higher level of accountability and expertise for ourselves and for the population we serve.
-Therefore, our approach is different.
-We employ a competency-based learning model that requires professionals to not only “learn the material” but demonstrate their understanding of conceptual frameworks in real world scenarios.
+A higher level of accountability and competency improves outcomes for survivors and children.
+We employ a competency-based learning model that requires professionals to not only learn the material but demonstrate their understanding of conceptual frameworks in real world scenarios.
 A parallel to our model that one might draw is the training Emergency Room physicians or paramedics receive: They learn by demonstrating their competency through training, clinical rotations, medical simulations, and board exams.
 In similar fashion, Survivor Resource Group employs a hands-on, real-world scenario approach where participants learn core frameworks for understanding domestic violence, coercive control, and child abuse but must also apply knowledge in authentic, real-world written and oral assessments.

 Our model requires participants to: